 If you think your student could win, it pays to put effort into test prep.

-How Do You Become A National Merit Scholar?
+What Qualifies You to Become a National Merit Scholar?

 To win a National Merit Scholarship, your student needs to take three steps.

 Before they begin, they have to meet the criteria: